eighttrigrams/eighttrigrams-tutorials/README.md

 **Note** that a `(require 'greeter)` call is necessary before we are able to do this.
 If we don't, the function call we intend to do will not work.

+So that is what the `user=>` prompt is about.
+It shows us that when we open the REPL we operate in the user namespace.
+One thing that is very useful to know is that we can create a namespace file `src/user.clj` (containing the usual `(ns user)` namespace declaration at the beginning) which may contain some arbitrary code which gets automatically executed when the REPL is started.
+Since the code can consist of function definitions as well as some function call on the top level, this is ideal for some initialization of the REPL-session that you may wish to perfom.

 ### Namespaces

 Clojure namespaces correspond to Java namespaces, such that the file hierarchy